jxu/Items-Index/README.md

 Items index
 ===========

-WIP scrapes and graphs historical items prices and offers.
+Hobbled together javascript and python mess that scrapes and graphs historical items prices and offers.

 Documentation in code currently.